Service Desk Automation: 15 Proven Strategies to Transform IT Support

 What makes this so powerful is that data flows between tools without manual re-entry:

-• Identity changes in Google Workspace sync to your ticketing system
+• Identity changes in Google Workspace sync to your ticketing system.

 • Asset records update across platforms when tickets close.